 They have a right to be taken seriously, and to be treated with tenderness and respect.

 They should be allowed to grow into whoever they were meant to be -'the unknown person' inside each of them is our hope for the future."

-Janusz Korczak (1878-1942): Writer, paediatrician and pioneer of children's rights SCHOOL HANDBOOK 2022 www.cradlehallps.wordpress.com CONTENTS Our Values and Vision 2 Welcome to Cradlehall Primary 3 4 The School Badge General Information / School Staff 5 The School Day / School Building 7 School Improvement / The Curriculum 8 10 Languages Mathematics 13 Contexts for Learning / Social Studies/Science 15 Health & Wellbeing 16 PSE / Technologies 17 Expressive Arts 18 RMPS Education / Religious Observance 19 Additional Support Needs 20 EAL / Class Contact Reduction 21 Homework / Assessment 22 Ethos and Pupil Welfare 23 Equality & Diversity Behaviour / Anti-Bullying Policies 24 Child Protection / Transitions 25 Home-School Communication 26 School Transport / Safely to school 28 Emergency Closure / School Uniform 29 School Meals 30 Health Care 31 Multi-Agency Group / Attendance 33 Clothing Grants / Parent Forum & Council 36 Parent Volunteers / Wider Community / Pupil Voice 37 Excursions 39 Extra-Curricular Activities 40 APPENDICES School Calendar Appendix A The Delineated Catchment Area of the School / Placing Requests Appendix B School Behaviour Policy Appendix C School Meal Sample Menu Appendix D Adverse Weather Policy Appendix E Telephone Information Service Appendix F Plan of the School Appendix G Evacuation Procedures Appendix H Data Collection & Transfer Appendix I Complaints Policy Appendix J Photography Appendix K Military Families Appendix L Evaluation Form Appendix M Whilst the information in this handbook is considered to be true and correct at the date of publication, changes in circumstances
+Janusz Korczak (1878-1942): Writer, paediatrician and pioneer of children's rights www.cradlehallps.wordpress.com

+SCHOOL HANDBOOK 2023/2024

+Data Collection & Transfer

+Complaints Policy

+Military Families

+Evaluation Form

+Photography

+Appendix I

+Appendix J

+Appendix K

+Appendix L

+Appendix M

+CONTENTS

+Whilst the information in this handbook is considered to be true and correct at the date of publication, changes in circumstances after the time of publication may impact on the accuracy of the information.

-Our Values & Vision Statement At Cradlehall Primary everyone is included and respected as a valued member of the school community.
+Our Values & Vision Statement

+At Cradlehall Primary everyone is included and respected as a valued member of the school community.
 All views are listened to and people are made to feel welcome, creating a sense of belonging.
-We foster a strong collective identity within the school while also recognising and celebrating diversity within and outwith our community.
+We foster a strong collective identity within the school while also recognising and celebrating diversity within and out with our community.

 We learn in ways which develop both our independence and our ability to co-operate with others.
 Our knowledge, skills and attitudes are enhanced through a wide range of learning experiences which are relevant, challenging and fun.

 Through our learning, we enhance and deepen our understanding of our individual and collective roles, together with our rights, as expressed in the UN Convention on the Rights of the Child, and our respect for the rights of others within our school, community, country and the wider world.

 Our individual and collective achievements are celebrated within the whole school community and beyond.

 We are committed to continually looking at our practice objectively and comprehensively with an eye to improving what we do.

 We believe that the totality of our learning at Cradlehall Primary School should impact positively, not only on the here and now, but throughout our lives.

-A Pupil Version of the above can be found on our website.

-Cradlehall Primary School

-Dear Parents/ Carers Welcome to Cradlehall Primary School!
+Dear Parents/ Carers

+Welcome to Cradlehall Primary School!
 All members of staff committed to ensuring that the experience of your child at our school is a happy, successful and memorable one.
 To help achieve this, the school community has devised our values and vision statement, cited on the opposite page.
 Please be assured that everyone at Cradlehall Primary is committed to these values, not only in principle, but also in our day-to-day work within the school.

-During your child's time at Cradlehall Primary, he/she will be given many rich opportunities for learning, both in and out of the classroom.
+During your child's time at Cradlehall Primary, they will be given many rich opportunities for learning, both in and out of the classroom.
 We hope you too will enjoy sharing in these opportunities, both directly and indirectly, and that you will be able to look back on your child's time at Cradlehall as being a happy, memorable and fruitful experience for the whole family.

-Yours sincerely Lawrence Sutherland, Head Teacher The ongoing pandemic continues to affect the normal running of schools in many ways.
-This Handbook reflects the way the school usually runs but does not cover all of the changes that we have made because of the pandemic.
-Our arrangements have changed in many ways since March 2020, and may well change again, depending on how the pandemic develops.
-For the most up-to-date information about any aspect of the work of the school, please make contact and we will be able to tell you about our current arrangements.
-For the latest information about how the pandemic affects children, young people and families across Scotland, please visit the Scottish Government website, which has helpful information about Coronavirus and its impact on education and children.
+Yours sincerely

+Vivienne Goodall, Head Teacher